RocketChat/docs-old/guides/omnichannel/omnichannel-agents-guides/README.md

 # Omnichannel Agent's Guides

-Being an omnichannel agent, you can log in to the server using your Id and password and land on the home screen, as shown below:
+Being an Omnichannel agent, you can log in to the server using your Id and password and land on the home screen, as shown below:

 ![](<../../../.gitbook/assets/image (202).png>)